stroiman/go-dom/README.md

 where snapshot tests are the right choice, but they should be avoided for a TDD process.
-[^4]: The engine is based on the v8go project by originally by @rogchap, later kept up-to-date by @tommie.
-The project is missing some features in dealing with external objects; which I work on adding in my own fork.
+[^4]: The engine is based on the v8go project by originally by @rogchap, later kept up-to-date by @tommie; who did a remarkale job of automatically keeping the v8 dependencies up-to-date.
+But many necessary features of V8 are not exported;

-### Visual Rendering

-It is not a goal to be able to provide a visual rendering of the DOM.

-But just like the accessibility tree, this could be implemented in a new library depending only on the interface from here.
+which I am adding in my own fork.